SysKitTeam/docs-point/docs/configuration/exclude-users-tasks.md

 description: This section describes how to exclude certain users from being able to receive and resolve governance tasks.
 ---

-# Exclude Users from Receiving Tasks
+# Exclude Users from Receiving Governance Tasks

 The Governance-Excluded Users settings in Syskit Point allow you to exclude certain users receiving any of the following Governance tasks or task-related e-mails: